elewa-academy/Modular-Design/04-testing-modules/README.md

   * Include instructions for running the tests
   * Updated Notes section
   * Anything else you'd like to put in there
+* /code-reviews
+  * Ask at least one person for a code review

 [TOP](#index)